HUB FACT SHEET HUB REPORTS

-- As projects commence, the architects identify the sub-consultants required for the specific project.
+- As projects commence, the architects and general contractors identify the sub-consultants required for the specific project.
 They identify to the AISD the percent of the total work they expect to be performed by HUB sub-consultants.

-- Construction management firms bid work for the various trades required for a project.
+- For Construction Manager at Risk (CMAR) projects, construction management firms bid work for the various trades required for a project.
 The sum of the selected bids becomes the Guaranteed Maximum Price that is presented to the AISD Board for consideration.
 Contracts between the construction manager and sub-contractors are finalized after the GMP is approved.
 The HUB participation is reported to the AISD once the contracts are established.

 - HUB participation is tracked.
 All prime architecture firms and construction management firms are required to report HUB participation on a monthly basis on a report form created by the district.

 - HUB participation data is compiled into a summary report for all projects.
 The summary report and detailed reports are shared with the Citizens Bond Oversight Committee at each quarterly meeting.
 HUB participation reports are posted on the district's bond web page in the CBOC meeting materials.